FOSSEE/st-scripts/getting_started_with_for.rst

 {{{ switch to next slide, outline slide }}}

-In this tutorial we will learn about ``for`` loops in python, and also cover the basics of indenting code in python.
+In this tutorial we will learn about ``for`` loops in python, and also learn how to write blocks of code in Python.

 .. #[Nishanth]: Instead of saying basics of indenting code,
                 say How to define code blocks in Python